 Symptoms of Barmah Forest virus include fever, headache, tiredness, joint pain, swollen joints, muscle tenderness and skin rashes.
 Some people (particularly infected children) may show no symptoms.

-Treatment for Barmah Forest virus involves managing the symptoms.
-Medication is not always necessary.
+You will need a blood test to confirm you have Barmah Forest virus.
+Treatment involves managing the symptoms.
+Medicine is not always necessary.

 Prevention against Barmah Forest virus